-However we know the importance of vegetables in the diet for our children and often we can put pressure on them in various ways to get them to eat some or any vegetables.
-In this blog I will share with you 19 ways to increase vegetables in your fussy eaters diet whether this is through exposure or meal ideas.
+We know the importance of vegetables in our child’s diet.
+Often we can put pressure on them in various ways to get them to eat some or any vegetables.
+In this blog I will share with you 19 ways to increase vegetables in your fussy eaters diet.
+This could be through both exposure and/or meal ideas.

 What is a fussy eater?

 A fussy eater is unwilling to try new foods.
 They often have strong food preferences for a particular colour or texture of food and their diet is very limited in the number and variety of foods (1).
 They can also display what is called ‘neophobia’ which is fear of new (1).

 If you’re not sure if your child is a fussy eater or wonder if there is something more extreme going on then you might like to check out my free must have checklist: